BHawk0019/pow/README.md

 # AvWx Brief

-A script that compiles a weather briefing for a pre-defined flight using data derived from aviationweather.gov API.
+Aviation Weather Brief (AvWx Brief) - A script that compiles a weather briefing for a pre-defined flight using data derived from aviationweather.gov API.

 ## Why AvWx Brief?